garth/EmptyBox/cerebral/markdown/testing.md

 ### Patch the controller

-By default cerebral does not expose the controller state for direct manipulation, which is correct (state changes are managed by cerebral).
+By default cerebral does not expose the controller state for direct manipulation which is correct (state changes are managed by cerebral).
 But for testing we need to bypass this.
 In your cerebral controller you can add the following:

 ```javascript
 import Controller from 'cerebral';